ISISNeutronMuon/MDMC/doc/pages/developer/management.rst

 All issues are assigned a number of story points which attempt to quantify the expected development resources required for the issue.
-Story points are a relative measure and do no correspond to a specific amount of developer hours, as this will vary dependent on the currently active developers; however 1 story point will probably equate to between 0.5 and 1 developer day.
+Story points are a relative measure and do no correspond to a specific amount of developer hours, as this will vary dependent on the currently active developers; however an attempt is made to equate 1 story point to ~0.5 developer days.

 As with priorities, story points should be specified by active developers.